web-platform-dx/web-features/gh-pages/index.md

 # What is Baseline?

-Web Platform Baseline gives you clear information about which web platform features are ready to use in your projects today.
+Baseline gives you clear information about which web platform features work across our [core browser set](#how-do-features-become-part-of-baseline) today.
 When reading an article, or choosing a library for your project, if the features used are all part of Baseline, you can trust the level of browser compatibility.
-By aligning with Baseline, there should be no surprises when testing your site.
+By aligning with Baseline, there should be fewer surprises when testing your site.

 ## How do features become part of Baseline?

-Features that are in Baseline are interoperable across the following core browser set:
+Baseline features are available across popular browsers.

-- Chrome (desktop and Android)
-- Edge
-- Firefox (desktop and Android)
-- Safari (macOS and iOS)

 Baseline has two stages:

-- **Newly available**: The feature becomes supported by all of the core browsers, and is therefore interoperable.
+- **Newly available**: The feature works across the latest devices and browser versions.
+The feature might not work in older devices or browsers.
 Indicated with a blue icon.
-- **Widely available**: 30 months has passed since the newly interoperable date.
-The feature can be used by most sites without worrying about support.
+- **Widely available**: The feature is well established and works across many devices and browser versions.
+It’s been available across browsers for at least 2½ years (30 months).
 Indicated with a green icon.

-Features that are newly available can be used with confidence that they work in all the core browsers, however most people will need to consider fallbacks for browsers without support.

-Features that are widely available should be considered broadly available for use.
+Baseline is calculated using the following core browser set:

+- Apple Safari (macOS and iOS)
+- Google Chrome (desktop and Android)
+- Microsoft Edge (desktop)
+- Mozilla Firefox (desktop and Android)

 ## How do I find the Baseline status of a feature?